pravatbhusal/mad-android-lectures/README.md

-# mad-lectures
+# MAD Lectures
-UT Austin's MAD (Mobile App Dev) lectures and source code.
+This repository contains the MAD lectures created by Pravat Bhusal.